RasseTheBoy/Ubuntu-Requirements/README.md

 # Ubuntu-quickstart

-This quickstart file isntalls all the basic software you would need.\
+This quickstart file installs all the basic software you would need.\
 You can fork this repository and add or remove software as you see fit.

 ## Table of Contents